istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 From [Envoy's documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers#x-forwarded-client-cert)
 regarding XFCC:
-> x-forwarded-client-cert (XFCC) is a proxy header which indicates certificate information of part or all of the clients
+{{< quote >}}
-> or proxies that a request has flowed through, on its way from the client to the server.
-A proxy may choose to
+x-forwarded-client-cert (XFCC) is a proxy header which indicates certificate information of part or all of the clients or proxies that a request has flowed through, on its way from the client to the server.
+A proxy may choose to sanitize/append/forward the XFCC header before proxying the request.
-> sanitize/append/forward the XFCC header before proxying the request.
+{{< /quote >}}

 To configure how XFCC Headers are handled add the following to your `topology.yaml` file.